microsoft/vscode-docs/docs/java/java-editing.md

 ### Code Snippets

 Visual Studio Code supports a wide range of popular Java code snippets to make you more productive, such as class/interface, syserr, sysout, if/else, try/catch, static main method.
-If you come from Eclipse, just try those you used to call and you should find them in VS Code as well.
+You can find all the code snippets we support at https://github.com/redhat-developer/vscode-java/blob/master/snippets/java.json.

 ## Formatting